seyilbaatyrbek/exam-solution/README.md

 - You may use more packages to separate the exercises within the `com.gfa.exam` package

+Typescript:
+- Make sure to export all of your classes and functions.

 ## Exercises

 ### Multiply items in a matrix

-Write a method called `multiplyMatrix` that takes a matrix of non-negative integers (any matrix is allowed, including square matrices) as a parameter.
+Write a method called `multiplyMatrix` that takes a matrix of integers (any matrix is allowed, including square matrices) as a parameter.

 The function should: